-It is my pleasure to invite you to attend our 2009 Annual Meeting of Stockholders on Tuesday, February 23, 2010 at 10:00 a.m.
-EST. We are very pleased that this year's annual meeting will be our first completely virtual meeting of stockholders, which will be conducted via live webcast.
-You will be able to attend the 2009 Annual Meeting, online, vote your shares electronically and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/WMG.
+It is my pleasure to invite you to attend our 2010 Annual Meeting of Stockholders on Tuesday, February 22, 2011 at 10:00 a.m.
+EST. Following the success of last year's meeting, we are very pleased that this year's annual meeting will be our second completely virtual meeting of stockholders, which will be conducted via live webcast.
+You will be able to attend the 2010 Annual Meeting, online, vote your shares electronically and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/WMG10.

-We are also very pleased to be using the Securities and Exchange Commission rule allowing companies to furnish proxy materials to stockholders over the Internet.
-We believe that the e-proxy process will expedite our stockholders' receipt of proxy materials, lower the costs of distribution and reduce the environmental impact of our annual meeting.
+We are also very pleased to again be using the Securities and Exchange Commission rule allowing companies to furnish proxy materials to stockholders electronically.
+We believe that the e-proxy process expedites our stockholders' receipt of proxy materials, lowers the costs of distribution and reduces the environmental impact of our annual meeting.

-In accordance with this rule, we sent a Notice of Internet Availability of Proxy Materials on or about January 11, 2010 to stockholders of record as of the close of business on December 28, 2009.
+In accordance with this rule, we sent a Notice of Internet Availability of Proxy Materials on or about January 11, 2011 to stockholders of record as of the close of business on December 27, 2010.
 The notice contains instructions on how to access our Proxy Statement and Annual Report and vote online.
-If you did not receive a printed copy of our proxy materials and would like to receive one from us instead of downloading a printable version from the Internet, please follow the instructions for requesting such materials included in the notice, as well as in the attached Proxy Statement.
-Details of the business to be conducted at the meeting are given in the attached Notice of Annual Meeting of Stockholders and the attached Proxy Statement, which we sent or made available on or about January 11, 2010 to stockholders of record as of the close of business on December 28, 2009.
+If you did not receive a printed copy of our proxy materials and would like to receive one from us instead of downloading a printable version, please follow the instructions for requesting such materials included in the notice, as well as in the attached Proxy Statement.
+Details of the business to be conducted at the meeting are given in the attached Notice of Annual Meeting of Stockholders and the attached Proxy Statement, which we sent or made available on or about January 11, 2011 to stockholders of record as of the close of business on December 27, 2010.
 At the meeting, we will also respond to your questions.

 Your vote is important.
 Whether or not you plan to attend the meeting, we urge you to read our Proxy Statement and vote.
-You may and submit your proxy over the Internet, by telephone or by mail.
+You may submit your proxy electronically, by telephone or by mail.

-I look forward to our 2009 Annual Meeting of Stockholders.
+I look forward to our 2010 Annual Meeting of Stockholders.